psigmasoft/BeatSliceRemix/README.md

   - Volume control
   - Real-time playback position indicator
 - **Export**: Download your rearranged beat as a WAV file with the original loop duration maintained
+- **Randomisation Mode**:
+  - **Shuffle**: Randomly reorder existing slices for instant variations
+  - **Randomise**: Generate new slices with random segment positions throughout the audio for entirely new compositions

 ## Tech Stack